electricitymaps/electricitymaps-contrib/README.md

 Check the [contributing](#contribute) section for more details.
 Join us on [Slack](https://slack.tmrow.com) if you wish to discuss development or need help to get started.

+## Tomorrow is hiring!
+The company behind the electricityMap builds tech to empower organisations and individuals to understand and reduce their carbon footprint.

+We're hiring great people to join our team in Copenhagen.
+Head over to [our jobs page](https://www.tmrow.com/jobs) if you want to help out!

 ## Frequently asked questions

 **How do you define real-time data?**